- Developers

 2. Deciding the kind of crypto coin token to create, e.g., stablecoins, utility tokens, etc.

-You need to decide the kind of cryptographic token to create for your business.
-The 3 types of tokens are as follows:
+You need to decide what crypto token to create for your business.
+The 3 types of crypto tokens are as follows:

-• Utility tokens: You use them if you want to give access to your blockchain-based platform to customers.
-Many companies that launched ICOs created this kind of token.
-Storj, the decentralized cloud storage platform is an example.
+- Utility tokens: You use them if you want to give customers access to your blockchain-based platform.
+Many companies that launched initial coin offerings created this kind of token.
+Storj, the decentralized cloud storage platform, is an example.

 3. Choosing Ethereum, a blockchain platform to create digital assets